 I am a Ph.D.
 Candidate in the Departments of Political Science and Scientific Computing (MICDE), with a dual M.S. degree in Statistics, at the University of Michigan.
 I study international relations and quantitative methods with a secondary focus in comparative politics.
-My research and teaching address a variety of topics related to political violence, including the causes and consequences of civil wars, terrorism, state repression, and forced migration, with a special emphasis on the broader Eurasian region.
+My research and teaching address a variety of topics related to political violence, including the causes and consequences of interstate and intrastate wars, terrorism, state repression, and forced migration, with a special emphasis on the broader Eurasian region.
 My research has been published in the Journal of Peace Research.
 I was a 2016-2017 Marshall Weinberg Population, Development, and Climate Change Fellow at the Population Studies Center, 2015-2016 Emerging Democracy Fellow at the Weiser Center for Emerging Democracies, a 2016 Diversity and Diplomacy Fellow at the Humanity in Action, and a 2010 Black Sea Young Reformers Fellow of the German Marshall Fund and Robert Bosch Foundation.
 I hold an MPA (2014) degree from Harvard University and MA in International Relations from Seton Hall University, John Whitehead School of Diplomacy.
 I received my BA in International Relations and European Studies from the Azerbaijan University of Foreign Languages.
 Raised in the Caucasus mountains, I enjoy traveling, exploring cultures, playing piano, and reading in my free time.

 Conflict Processes & War

 Research Methods & Research Design